 In addition to our medical shifts, our team also contributes to improved knowledge and competency by training camp residents and professionals from partner organisations on topics such as First Aid and Health Promotion.
 These pieces of training are regularly organised by camp residents, who our medical volunteers train.

-We work independently, but are always in close contact with other medical actors such as UNHCR, Doctors Without Borders (MSF), Doctors of the World (MdM), IRC and the Red Cross.
-We keep each other informed about our plans, prevent ourselves from unnecessarily doing things twice, and collaborate if possible.
+We work independently but are always in close contact with the community in the camp and other medical actors such as UNHCR, the Hellenic National Public Health Organisation (EODY), the local hospital, Crisis Management Association (CMA), Doctors Without Borders (MSF).
+We keep each other informed about our plans, prevent ourselves from unnecessarily doing things twice.

 VOLUNTEER WITH US!
 WE ARE LOOKING FOR…

 We are looking for doctors with different specialisations, junior and senior.
 From GP’s to ER-doctors and surgeons.

 We are looking for nurses with experience in ER, ICU, ambulance care or as a psychiatric nurse.

 We are looking for senior psychologists and psychiatric nurses, experienced in acute psychiatry.